Ciara: Business

 On May 12, 2016, it was announced that Ciara signed a modeling contract with IMG.
 Later that year, she became a Global Brand Ambassador for the cosmetics giant Revlon.

 In August 2019, she and her husband Russell Wilson became part of the ownership group of Seattle Sounders FC in Major League Soccer.

 In 2020, along with her husband and entrepreneur and mentor Christine Day, she founded the fashion house The House of LR&C, combining the Good Man Brand, LITA by Ciara and Human Nation collections.
 In 2021, Ciara releases the Dare To Roam collection of recycled plastic backpacks and bags.
+A year later, The House of LR&C received B Corp status.

 Ciara, along with her husband, owns the television entertainment, advertising, and film production company Why Not You Productions, which has been affiliated with Amazon Prime Video since 2021.

 In October 2021, Ciara has joined Caribbean rum brand Ten To One Rum as an investor and co-owner.
 Ciara will be responsible for marketing, creative, and business development, as well as strategic alliances, in her new position.

+In September 2021, Ciara and Wilson announced that they were writing a children's book called Why Not You?
+(Random House, 2022) to help kids pursue their dreams.
+The book, cowritten with JaNay Brown-Wood and released on March 1, 2022, received a starred review from School Library Journal and was a New York Times bestseller.

-In March 2022, Russell and Ciara Wilson wrote a children's picture book, Why Not You?, published by Random House.
-Later in August, she would announce the launch of her skincare line, On A Mission, set for mid-September.
+Later in August, Ciara would announce the launch of her skincare line, On A Mission, set for mid-September.

 Philanthropy

 In September 2008, Ciara contributed to the song "Just Stand Up!" with fifteen other female artists, who shared the stage to perform the song live on September 5, 2008, during the "Stand Up to Cancer" television special.
 The proceeds from the single were given to the fundraiser.
 The television special helped raise $100 million for cancer research.

 In 2009, Ciara became the face of Dosomething.org's "Do Something 101" campaign to raise school supplies for those in need at the start of the school year.
 She filmed a public service announcement to endorse the campaign.

-In December of 2017, Ciara joined her husband's nonprofit 'Why Not You' Foundation as a board director.
+In December 2017, Ciara joined her husband's nonprofit 'Why Not You' Foundation as a board director.
 Through the foundation, she would eventually open a charter school called Why Not You Academy in June 2021 following an announcement eight months prior.
 They would also partner with the NFL Players Association and Goalsetter to open checking accounts for students at Denny International Middle School with a donation of $35,000 in May 2021.
 Ciara would later partner with the Black Women's Health Imperative and Hologic's Project Health Equality on their collaborative 'Cerving Confidence' campaign to raise awareness about the disproportionate effects of cervical cancer on black women.

 Amid the COVID-19 pandemic, Ciara donated one million meals to Food Lifeline to help the Puget Sound Region.
-Ciara and Russel Wilson received the Real Leaders Award for business committed to making positive impacts on people and the planet.